Build a business and earn and income with hundreds of training tutorials

 Want Better Copy?
 Go On A Quest!

-But when I know what to write, when I figured out what I’m going to say, the question I’m often asked is, “Do you start with the headline, or do you work the headline last?”
+But when I know what to write once I figured out what I’m going to say, the question I’m often asked is, “Do you start with the headline, or do you work the headline last?”

-Sometimes (in fact, a lot of times), my client’s copy is already pretty good.
-The culprit behind a poor response, and this is true almost 9 times out of 10 in my estimation, is a poor headline.
+Sometimes, my client’s copy is pretty good, and the main idea and offer are solid.
+The culprit behind a poor response, and this is true almost nine times out of 10 in my estimation, is a poor headline.
 And it’s often the one element I test the most, too.

-The headline is the pivotal element in copy upon which the success of your copy will hinge.
-If people are not interested enough in reading the copy further after reading the headline, they will leave without reading any more — regardless of how good the copy is, how great the product is, and how perfect the offer is for their situation.
+The reason is, the headline is the pivotal element in copy upon which the success of your copy will hinge.
+If people are not interested enough in reading the copy further after reading the headline, they will leave without reading the rest — regardless of how good the copy, the story, the product, and the offer are.

 So I tend to try to find a good hook for the headline.